mdantonio-c/mistral-hub/docs/README.md

 hostnossl       new_database_name  user_name 0.0.0.0/0    password
 ```

-exit the container and restart the service with the following command\
+exit the container and restart the service with the following command:

-`$ rapydo -s postgres start`
+`$ rapydo start postgres`

-Once the new database has been created it has to be initialized as a Dballe instance:\
+Once the new database has been created it has to be initialized as a Dballe instance:
-enter in backend container\
+enter in backend container
 `$ rapydo shell backend`

 inizialized the new database: